Particular/docs.particular.net/nservicebus/upgrades/7to8/message-contracts.md

 ## Change to specific target Platform

-If all endpoints are targeting the same platform (e.g. .NET Core 3.1), the message contracts assembly can be changed to align with all other endpoint projects.
+If all endpoints target the same platform (e.g., .NET Core 3.1), the message contracts assembly can be changed accordingly to align with all other endpoint projects.

 ## Multi-targeting